 Bibb County School District operates the public schools of the city of Macon in central Georgia.
-The district IT team of 19 serves the technical needs of about 22,000 students and 4000 employees.
+The district IT team serves the technical needs of about 22,000 students and 4000 employees.

 Like many schools across the nation, Bibb County transitioned to primarily running classroom and administrative operations in the cloud, mainly to take advantage of the significant cost savings.
 While most district operations and communications are through Microsoft 365 for Education, the district has also implemented several other cloud applications for administrative and classroom functions.